All Is Lost: Music

 The film score to All Is Lost is composed by Edward Sharpe and the Magnetic Zeros' frontman Alex Ebert, who signed on to the film in November 2012.
 Speaking of the experience of working on the film, Ebert said, "This project was a dream—an open space to play in but also space to listen to the elements—wind, water, rain, sun, are the story's other characters to me.
 I knew I had quite a task ahead of me: to at once allow the elements to sing and to give Redford a voice with which to, once in a while, respond."
 The "extra features" of the Blu-ray Disc explain the unique development of the sound track, music, script and other production considerations.

 A soundtrack album featuring ten original compositions and one new song, all written, composed, and produced by Ebert, was released on October 1, 2013, by Community Music.
 On September 12, 2013, the song "Amen" from the soundtrack was made available for streaming.

 Release

 All Is Lost screened Out of Competition at the 2013 Cannes Film Festival on May 22.
 The film was distributed theatrically by Lionsgate and Roadside Attractions jointly in the United States.
 FilmNation Entertainment handled foreign sales.
-In February 2012, Universal Pictures purchased distribution for the UK, Australia, France, Italy, Spain, Belgium, Netherlands, South Korea, Russia and Scandinavia.
+In February 2012, Universal Pictures acquired distribution rights to the film for 19 territories including the United Kingdom, Australia, France, Italy, Spain, Belgium, Netherlands, South Korea, Russia and Scandinavia.
 Other deals were made with HGC in China, Square One Entertainment in Germany, Sun Distribution in Latin America, Paris Filmes in Brazil, Audio Visual Entertainment in Greece and Pony Canyon in Japan.
 It began a limited release in the United States on October 18, 2013.